tstout/ap-tools/README.md

 ap-tools
 ========

-Experimentation with the java 6 annotation processing API
+Experminentations with the java 6 annotation processing API